 A special case of digit sprain is the gamekeeper's thumb.
 Here there is a sprain of the ulnar collateral ligament of the metacarpal phalangeal (MCP) joint of the thumb, usually due to severe abduction of the joint.
 The joint is usually markedly swollen and tender, especially over the ligament.
 The degree of the sprain dictates management.
 A complete tear requires a thumb spica cast or surgical repair while incomplete tears can be supported with a simple splint.
 To determine the degree of injury, the examiner should hyperabduct the first MCP.
-If the joint opens widely compared to the uninjured thumb, the ligament has been completely disrupted.
-A solid end point, however, indicates that the ligament is largely intact.
+If the joint opens widely compared to the uninjured thumb, the ligament is largely intact.
 A digital nerve block at the level of the metacarpals is often required to perform this otherwise painful maneuvre.